THE SACRAMENTS OF FIRST RECONCILIATION AND FIRST HOLY COMMUNION AT GUARDIAN ANGELS PARISH

 The Ministry of Sacramental Preparation facilitates all aspects of the preparation process at Guardian Angels Parish.

-For all your questions and inquiries, please EMAIL the MINISTRY OF SACRAMENTAL PREPARATION at email@example.com
+For all questions and inquiries relating to your child's First Reconciliation and First Holy Communion including schedule, please EMAIL the MINISTRY OF SACRAMENTAL PREPARATION at firstname.lastname@example.org

 First Holy Eucharist (First Holy Communion)